 HPV by the numbers: HPV vaccination is an important part of cancer prevention.

 As one of the world's largest cancer research centers, MD Anderson is leading the investigation into new methods of cervical cancer prevention, detection and treatment.
-We’re also disseminating our cervical cancer expertise outside of MD Anderson walls to impact patient care worldwide.
-By dramatically reducing the amount of time required to translate cervical cancer research into clinical practice, we’re providing patients with tomorrow's therapies today.
+MD Anderson also offers cervical cancer expertise to community practitioners to impact patient care worldwide.

-We’re also leading cervical cancer research efforts to find cures for women with rare cervical cancers, such as small and large cell neuroendocrine tumors.
-Through a prospective, international tumor registry (NeCTuR), women with this disease are being recruited to participate in an effort to better understand this rare and deadly disease.
+MD Anderson is leading cervical cancer research efforts to find cures for women with rare cervical cancers, such as small and large cell neuroendocrine tumors.
+Through a prospective, international tumor registry (NeCTuR), women with this disease are being recruited to participate in an effort to better understand this rare disease.

 Research Initiatives for Cervical Cancer